 What the research says

 CareerBuilder's survey of hiring managers found that 47% would reject a candidate who showed little knowledge of the company.
-Robert Half puts the number even higher: 53% of managers say that a candidate's failure to demonstrate company knowledge is a "major deal-breaker."
+Robert Half puts the number even higher: 53% of managers say a candidate's failure to demonstrate company knowledge is a "major deal-breaker."

 This is not about memorizing the company's founding year or reciting their mission statement.
 It is about showing that you understand what the company does, why it matters, and how your role fits into their broader strategy.
 When a candidate cannot answer "why do you want to work here?" with specifics, the interviewer hears "I applied to dozens of companies and yours happened to respond."